 ASMR can also be a great tool to help you sleep since it helps induces a relaxing sensation across the body.
 ASMR, or autonomous sensory meridian response, is the feeling of well-being combined with a tingling sensation in response to a stimulus (Dictionary.com).
 It has become a YouTube sensation, where ASMRtists post their own stimulating content for those that want to experience ASMR, and especially for those who need help sleeping.

 Speak to your doctor.
-They are there per your needs.
-Don’t be afraid to speak to yours if you’re having trouble sleeping at night.
+They are there for your needs.
+Don’t be afraid to tell yours if you’re having trouble sleeping.

 Food and drink can also be another great tool to help you sleep at night.
 For example, chamomile tea and passionflower tea can be useful to help close your eyes.
 Eating almonds, fish, and oats are also great digestables that can improve your nighttime rest.(6)